Dermatology Clinic |

 - If a non-surgical treatment is recommended this can usually be carried out in clinic or a cream treatment may be recommended

 Surgical procedures are performed under a local anaesthetic injection.
-It is sometimes necessary to ask you back at a later date for your treatment or to arrange referral to another team who will be able to treat the skin lesion (this may be at the RUH or possibly from other providers of skin cancer treatment in the area).
+It is sometimes necessary to arrange referral to another team who will be able to treat the skin lesion (this may be at the RUH or possibly from other providers of skin cancer treatment in the area).

 Advice leaflet for patients undergoing minor surgical skin operation